carlosdelsol/reactnd-project-readable-starter/README.md

     - `npm start`

 ## API Server
-Information about the API server and how to use it can be found in its README file.
+Information about the API server and how to use it can be found in its [README file](api-server/README.md)